The Application class¶

 on_stop¶

-This event should be used to fire callbacks that need to happen when the application is stopped.
-For example, disposing of services that require disposal, such as database connection pools, and HTTP client sessions using connection pools.
+This event should be used to trigger callbacks that need to run when the application stops.
+For example, it can be used to dispose of services that require cleanup, such as database connection pools and HTTP client sessions using connection pools.

 Application life cycle¶